dashan124/FirebaseLoginMethods/README.md

 # FirebaseLoginMethods

-# FirebaseLoginMethods
-# login methods with firebase
+### login methods with firebase

+Methods which are added:
+1) Email Login
+2) Google sign in